 Advantages of USF’s MBA Program

-The University of San Francisco offers an online Master of Business Administration program designed to equip students with both foundational business knowledge and advanced management skills.
+The University of San Francisco offers an online Master of Business Administration program designed to equip students with both foundational business knowledge and advanced leadership skills.
 USF’s MBA emphasizes the innovations that are driving business today, providing advanced education in sustainability in business, as well as managing in a data- and AI-driven environment.

 Even before they graduate, students are excelling in the business world while benefiting from a flexible work-school-life balance.
 USF’s MBA emphasizes experiential learning, with collaborative client-based projects that are immediately applicable to your career, help to build your portfolio, and develop your interpersonal skills.